bishoprook/Cadd9/API.md

 ##### Remarks

-Two accidentals are enharmonic if they are equal or if their `Semitones` differ by an even multiple of 12.
-For example 5 flats is enharmonic with 7
+Two accidentals are enharmonic if they are equal or if their `Semitones` differ by an even multiple of
-sharps: C♯♯♯♯♯ and C♭♭♭♭♭♭♭ are both enharmonic with each other and with F natural.
+  12. For example 5 sharps is enharmonic with 7 flats: C♯♯♯♯♯ and C♭♭♭♭♭♭♭ are both enharmonic with each other and with F natural.

 <a name='M-Cadd9-Model-Accidental-Equals-Cadd9-Model-Accidental-'></a>
 ### Equals(other) `method`